GSacchetti/Segmentation-of-multispectral-and-thermal-images-with-U-NET/README.md

 #Segmentation of multispectral and thermal images in vegetation environments with U-NET

+All steps available in the ipynb notebook named "Implementation_U-NET.ipynb"

+1° - PACKAGES INSTALLATION
+run "pip install -r requirements.txt"

-# Building of learning and test data :
+2° - DATA PREPARATION : Building of the training and test data sets :
-1°-

-# Dowload the EXCELS files from the following the drive : https://1drv.ms/f/s!AgrWrFruN85rbarFzVMaBsOx10I
-# and add them to the the data / Excel folder
+  a) Download the EXCELS files from the following drive : https://1drv.ms/f/s!/AgrWrFruN85rbarFzVMaBsOx10I and add them to the data/Excel folder

-2°-

-# In the "Construction_data" folder:

-#  Run : "python excel_to_tif_array.py" to convert these excel files to images (tif) and tables (Numpy)
+  b) In the "Construction_data" folder : Run "python excel_to_tif_array.py to convert the excel fies to tif imagis and Numpy tables

-3° -

-# Run "python create_train_test_data.py" to split the data set into a training and testig set
+  c) Run "python create_train_test_data.py" to split the data into a training and testing sets.

+3° - Training U-NET model :

+Run "python main.py"

+4° - PREDICTION AND TESTING OF TRAINED MODEL :

+Run "python pred_unet.py"

+Note: For any instruction, remember to check the correspondence of the parameters in the scripts with the data set (the path to the training data, the size of the images and masks, the number of image channels, etc.).